fatih/vim-go/README.md

 * Compile and `go build` your package, install it with `go install`
 * `go run` quickly your current file/files
 * Run `go test` and see any errors in quickfix window
+* Create a coverage profile and display annotated source code in browser to see which functions are covered.
 * Lint your code with `golint`
 * Run your code through `go vet` to catch static errors.
 * Advanced source analysis tool with `oracle`